 Fortunately, with the proliferation of online banking, lifeline-like checking accounts are pretty much everywhere — all it takes is a few mouse clicks to search for one.
 It’s always a good idea to verify the validity of any online bank accounts you find, however, and to ensure that the accounts are FDIC-insured.
 That means you don’t have to worry about losing your hard-earned money if the bank goes out of business or loses revenue.

 Lifeline checking accounts are low-cost accounts that make it possible for people with lower incomes or are new account seekers to get the checking capabilities they need.
 These accounts often feature no or low feed and minimal beginning balances.
 The downside is that they may skip some banking basics, like paper checks.
 Fortunately, in our increasingly online world, this isn’t a deal-breaker.
 It may well be a trade-off that’s worthwhile to secure the convenience of a checking account.

 When it comes to deciding which checking account to choose, take a look at what SoFi offers.
 Our Checking and Savings accounts, when opened with direct deposit, gives you terrific banking benefits with no fees — no monthly, minimum-balance, or overdraft fees.
-And we offer up to 1.50% APY on your balance.
+And we offer a competitive APY on your balance.
 Talk about a lifeline!